nbossard/obsidian-CtrlXA/README.md

 Inspired by vim plugin : <https://github.com/Konfekt/vim-CtrlXA>

-This Obsidian plug-in makes the key bindings <Ctrl-X/A>
-additionally cycle through lists of keywords such as for example:
+This Obsidian plug-in allows easy cycle through lists of keywords such as for example:

 - Monday/Tuesday/Wednesday/...
 - true/false